Petition

 Students facing a newly diagnosed or exacerbated health condition that occurred after selecting their room, and cannot be addressed through a housing accommodation, may petition to be released from the University Housing Agreement.

-Petitions for release from the University Housing Agreement are reviewed by a team that includes representation from Residential Life, University Counseling Center, Decker Health Services and Services for Students with Disabilities.
+Petitions for release from the University Housing Agreement are reviewed by a team that may include representation from Residential Life, University Counseling Center, Decker Health Services and Services for Students with Disabilities as appropriate.